ARTMED-GWU/Lab_3D_Print/README.md

-# Lab_3D_Print
+# Archive for 3D Printing at ART-Med Lab
-Guidelines for 3D Printing at our lab.
+This is the archive for 3D Printing at ART-Med Lab.
+- Guidelines
+- Necessary programs(applications) to run
+- etc.